-Crit eria Indicators ToC Outcomes 4.8 The right to use the land is demonstrated and is not legitimately contested by local people who can demonstrate that they have legal, customary, or 4.8.1 Where there are or have been disputes, proof of legal acquisition of the evidence that mutually agreed compensation has been made to all perheld legal, customary, or user rights at the time of acquisition is and provided to parties to a dispute, and that any compensation was ac following a documented process of FPIC. ople who s available user rights.
+Criteria India cator ToC Outcomes 4.8 The right to use the land is demonstrated and is not legitimately contested by local people who can demonstrate that they have legal, customary, or 4.8.1 Where there are or have been disputes, proof of legal acquisition of title and evidence that mutually agreed compensation has been made to all people who held legal, customary, or user rights at the time of acquisition is available and provided to parties to a dispute, and that any compensation was accepted following a documented process of FPIC.
+Human rights upheld user rights.
 4.8.2 (C) Land conflict is not present in the area of the unit of certification.
-Where land conflict exists, acceptable conflict resolution process.
-Criteria 4.2 and 4.6) are implemented and accepted by the parties in: In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropriate conflict re- mechanisms. ses (see volved.
-4.8.3 Where there is evidence of acquisition through dispossession or force abandonment of customary and user rights prior to the curren operations and there remain parties with demonstrable customary use rights, these claims will be settled using the relevant requiren (Indicators 4.4.2, 4.4.3 and 4.4.4) t y and land 4.8.4 For any conflict or dispute over the land, the extent of the disputed mapped out in a participatory way with involvement of affected pa (including neighbouring communities where applicable).
+Where land conflict exists, acceptable conflict resolution processes (see Criteria 4.2 and 4.6) are implemented and accepted by the parties involved.
+In the case of newly acquired plantations, the unit of certification addresses any unresolved conflict through appropriate conflict resolution mechanisms.
+4.8.3 Where there is evidence of acquisition through dispossession or forced abandonment of customary and user rights prior to the current operations and there remain parties with demonstrable customary and land use rights, these claims will be settled using the relevant requirements (Indicators 4.4.2, 4.4.3 and 4.4.4).
+4.8.4 For any conflict or dispute over the land, the extent of the disputed area is mapped out in a participatory way with involvement of affected parties (including neighbouring communities where applicable).